ghina-b/promptfolio/docs/blog/posts/2025-11-24_community.md

 readtime: 10
 ---
-# Jailbreaking Models != Jailbreaking Agents
+# Jailbreaking LLMs != Jailbreaking Agents

 This post goes over the difference between jailbreaking models and jailbreaking agents, everything I learned and contiune to learn from the community.